1. Thermal Imaging

 In resistance training, the team led by Dr. Hillen showed for the first time that thermography can detect three different heat dissipation pathways during this type of exercise.
 Heat is primarily dissipated over the surface of larger muscle groups (venous radiation pattern), over the surface of smaller muscle groups (homogeneous radiation pattern), or over the surface of perforasomes (areas of skin supplied by one or more perforator vessels).

-The researchers were additionally able to automatically capture, evaluate, and analyze the different vessel-associated heat distribution patterns during movement using deep neural networks as time-series data.
-This results in time-efficient, reproducible, and objective measurement of relevant temperatures in different skin areas.
+In addition, scientists have for the first time successfully used deep neural networks to automatically record and evaluate different blood-vessel-associated heat distribution patterns during movement and to analyze them as time-series data.
+This results in a time-efficient, reproducible, and objective method for measuring the relevant temperatures in different skin areas.

 Insights through Thermography and AI – An Avancement for Diagnostics and Monitoring

-With these experiments, the researchers in Mainz gained deeper insights into the body’s temperature regulation.
+With these experiments, the researchers in Mainz gained deeper insight into the body’s temperature regulation and acute stress responses.
 The analyses show that skin temperature behaves differently during exercise depending on the stress level and body region.
 Particularly interesting are the comparisons between treadmill and cycle ergometry as well as the analysis of typical heat patterns and temperature curves related to cardiovascular parameters.
 Thermography – especially in combination with algorithmic pattern recognition – also provides the potential to quantify internal and external exercise load on participants.
 These findings open new possibilities for diagnostics and monitoring in sports science and medicine.

 Literature